-How many times have you seen Tony Bourdain on “No Reservations” eat noodle soup for breakfast – and completely rave about it?
+How many times have you seen Tony Bourdain on “No Reservations” buy viagra uk over counter – and completely rave about it?
 I would say about a million for me.
 (Love that guy!)

 A year ago I was on the road and saw a restaurant named, “Pho ’79.”
 Pho!
 That is THE soup Tony eats!
 So I moved my bravery switch up a notch and stopped in.
 And thank goodness I did.

 Pho is a Vietnamese noodle soup that arrives at your table with a plate of fresh Thai basil, bean sprouts, lime and jalapenos.
 People often add Sriracha Hot Chili Sauce (aka Rooster Sauce) and Hoisin sauce as well.
 In my favorite restaurant, you can get different types of thinly sliced meat in the soup, that cooks as it sits in the hot broth.
-And for the brave at heart, there is also bible tripe (stomach) and viagra free uk delivery tendon.
+And for the brave at heart, there is also bible tripe (stomach) and is it legal to buy viagra online tendon.
 I tried the tripe from my brother’s bowl – and it honestly wasn’t bad.
 Personally, I enjoy the soft tendon – which for me (food weenie) is huge.

 Strolling through an Oriental market I discovered pure gold in a bag – a mix of Pho spices!
 Nearby was a bag of Pho rice noodles.
 My mind began to turn.
 “You know, I could MAKE this stuff at home!”